qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/environment.rst

     "default" : catchAllValue
   }

 The ``select`` method is a way to select a value from a given map.
 This offers a convenient way to select an expression for a given key value.
 It also allows you to specify the special map key **"default"**, that will be used if the current value of the environment key does not match any of the other map keys.
 This is very handy when only one of the expected values needs a special case treatment.
-In the example above, ``resvalue`` could be a function or any other valid JavaScript expression.
+In the example above, the ``resvalue(s)`` could be a function or any other valid JavaScript expression.

 Asynchronous